andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ***
 As a consultant, it is hard to say "I don't know".
 With only very limited knowledge of kafka, I started working as DevSecOps a few months ago on a large kafka(confluent) installation for a bank.

-I am writing this from my own perspective on what are the key takeaways after working and tuning a multi dc setup.
-There will be topics missing or you feel important that is not covered here, please let me know.
+I am writing this from my own perspective on the key takeaways after working and tuning a multi dc setup.
+There will be topics that you feel important that is not covered here, please let me know.

 *This is first of a trilogy: Basics, Multi DC and Performance tuning.*
 ***